behappyrightnow/DA-Tools/README.md

  FISHBROW architecture is a response to the above concerns, and stands for FIle SHare deployment for BROWser-based apps.
 Such an architecture has the following desiderata:
  1. **No installation needed:** The final distribution is through a single html file, and works entirely inside the browser.
 It is therefore already compliant with the strictest of environments.
  2. **No webserver needed:** It html file will be distributed within the organization's file sharing solution following the rules of the security regime in place.
 For example, these files would live in a Google Drive folder or a Dropbox folder.
 Distribution would involve sharing a link to the file, and collaborators would have to open the file on their desktop in their browser.
- 3. **No backend:** The file is designed to be self-contained, and is distributed with the relevant data embededd.
+ 3. **No backend:** The file is designed to be self-contained, and is distributed with the relevant data embedded.
 This removes the need to talk to any database server.

  There are some additional considerations that one would want in such apps:
  1. **Interactive:** For those who cannot deal with code, such apps would allow basic manipulation of data and logic as relevant to the context.